steampunc/old-jekyll-site/links.md

 ***Web Series***

 **[XKCD][1]** \- By Randall Munroe and pretty much the source of all the references I make.
-It also brings up some interesting philosophical questions, and isn't just a comic strip.
+It brings up some interesting philosophical questions, and isn't just a comic strip.

 **[Order of the Stick][2]** \- A great D&D webcomic that breaks the fourth wall quite frequently, and while it's at it, breaks the third and second walls too.
 It's pretty funny, but the producer has been suffering a chronic illness and hasn't been updating it as frequently as he used to.